 The story of coffee

-The origin of the coffee is crossed by numerous myths and stories.
-One of the oldest and most famous legends dates from the 9th century and tells of a shepherd named Kaldi, who happened to have met the effect of the coffee bean.
-It is said that Kaldi, a shepherd from the Kaffa region in the southwest of Ethiopia, noticed that his goats became particularly alive and active after eating red fruits from a certain shrub.
-The animals jumped around and stayed full of energy until night.
-Curious about the unusual behavior of his goats, Kaldi himself tried out the berries and experienced similar invigorating effects.
+The origin of coffee is steeped in numerous myths and stories.
+One of the oldest and most well-known legends dates back to the 9th century and tells of a shepherd named Kaldi who accidentally came across the effects of the coffee bean.
+It is said that Kaldi, a shepherd from the Kaffa region of southwest Ethiopia, noticed that his goats became particularly lively and active after eating red fruit from a particular bush.
+The animals jumped around exuberantly and remained full of energy well into the night.
+Curious about his goats' unusual behavior, Kaldi tried the berries himself and experienced similar invigorating effects.

-He told his discovery of a local monk, who then examined the mysterious fruits.
-Disappointed with the bitter taste of the berries, the monk threw them into the fire.
-An aromatic fragrance spread that attracted the attention of the monks.
-Out of curiosity, they tried to brew the roasted fruits in hot water, and were surprised that the drink helped them to stay awake and concentrated during long prayer times.
+He told his discovery to a local monk, who then examined the mysterious fruits.
+Disappointed by the bitter taste of the berries, the monk threw them into the fire.
+An aromatic scent spread which caught the attention of the monks.
+Out of curiosity, they tried brewing the roasted fruit in hot water and were surprised that the drink helped them stay awake and focused during long periods of prayer.

-This discovery spread over the years.
-Monks began to consume the drink regularly, and soon coffee became known in other monasteries and regions.
-The spread of coffee as a stimulant and its importance as a vigilant could no longer be stopped.
-Over time, coffee from Ethiopia came to Yemen, and there it finally became an integral part of religious and social culture.
+This discovery continued to spread over the years.
+Monks began to consume the drink regularly, and coffee soon became known in other monasteries and regions.
+The spread of coffee as a luxury food and its importance as a stimulant could no longer be stopped.
+Over time, coffee moved from Ethiopia to Yemen, where it eventually became an integral part of the religious and social culture.

 Search